1. STAY IN SHAPE.

 6. Get my mom to walk me more often, no matter the weather.

+7. Do not stare at humans, except when they're eating.
 8. Be a loving friend to my human mom and dad.

 9. Learn how to bark in Greek.